Best Practice

 Conducting a literature review

 The first step to creating a concept map is to conduct a thorough literature review.
-This stage is crucial for gathering existing knowledge on the topic, identifying key concepts, theories, and relationships that have been previously established.
+At this stage, the researcher gathers existing knowledge on the topic, identifying key concepts, theories, and relationships that have been previously established.
 The literature review helps in framing the main idea or question that will be at the center of the concept map.
 It provides a solid foundation of information from which researchers can begin to build their map, ensuring that it is grounded in established research and theory.

 Drafting an initial map